 Malleny Garden, Balerno, 8 miles south east of Edinburgh.
 Much appreciated for its atmosphere of peace and tranquillity.
 Renowned for its flamboyant plantings of old-fashioned roses (for which Malleny holds a prestigious NCCPG award) and colourful herbaceous perennials.
 This 3-acre walled garden is dominated by four magnificent clipped yew trees dating from the 17th century.
 You can also enjoy the vegetable and herb garden, the Victorian greenhouse and the surrounding area of woodland which adds to the aura of shelter and seclusion.
 Open daily all year.
 National Trust for Scotland.

 1 mile from Princes Street in Edinburgh.
 Over 28 hectares of beautifully landscaped grounds.
 World-famous Rock Garden; 11 unique glasshouses including Britain's tallest Palm House; Tranquil Chinese Hillside complete with wild water ravine.
-Open daily (excluding 25 December & 1 January) from 10am, closing: 4pm November - February, 6pm March, 7pm April - September and 6pm October.
+Open daily (excluding 25 December & 1 January).
 Admission to the Garden is free.
 Admission charge for entry to the glasshouses.
 Shop and Café.

 In the village of Haddington you can find the beautiful Haddington House with its stunning Jacobean inspired garden.
 The Trust has gone to great efforts to cultivate plants that would have been typical of the time and planted in the styles that were fashionable.
 But most stunning of all is the flowering laburnum which can be seen at its best in June, which is the only time it is open to the public.